aptech/docs/docs/CR-vals.rst

 ----------------
 .. function:: vals(s)

-    :param s:
+    :param s: string of length :math:`N` where :math:`N > 0`
-    :type s: string of length N where N > 0
+    :type s: string

-    :returns: y (*Nx1 matrix*) containing the ASCII values of the characters in the string  s.
+    :returns: y (*Nx1 matrix*) containing the ASCII values of the characters in the string *s*.

 Remarks
 -------

 If the string is null, the function will fail and an error message will be given.

 Examples